-This bit is set by hardware on detection of a Start condition and cleared by hardware on detection of a Stop condition.
+This bit is set by hardware on detection of a Start condition and cleared by hardware either on detection of a Stop condition or when a bus error occurs.
 It indicates a communication in progress on the bus.

-This information is still updated when the interface is disabled (PE=0).
+This information is not updated when the interface is disabled (PE=0).

-- 0: No communication on the bus - 1: Communication ongoing on the bus
+0: No communication on the bus

+1: Communication ongoing on the bus